SanyaShresta25/SanyaShresta25/README.md

 💡 I love crafting smart, secure, AI-powered web apps that actually *do* something
 🌐 Portfolio → [sanyashresta.netlify.app](https://sanyashresta.netlify.app)

-🚀 Actively looking for a Software Dev role where I can sprinkle some Java, wrangle the cloud, and bring deep learning + full-stack magic to life.
+🚀 On the lookout for a dev role where I can sprinkle some Java, wrangle cloud infra, and bring deep learning + full-stack magic to life.
 Let’s build something cool, clever, and cloud-native. 👩‍💻☁️

 ---

-## 🛠️ Tech Stack I'm Learning & Working With
+## 🛠️ Tech Stack I'm Exploring

-Still exploring, but I've worked on projects using:
+Still learning — but here’s what I’ve used in my projects:
 `JavaScript` • `React.js` • `Node.js` • `Express` • `MongoDB`
 `Tailwind CSS` • `Python` • `Java` • `C` • `Supabase` • `TensorFlow.js`

-Grateful for how far I've come, excited to keep learning.
+Grateful for the journey so far.
+Learning never stops 💫

 ---